titu1994/Neural-Style-Transfer/README.md

 <br>
 <img src="https://github.com/titu1994/Neural-Style-Transfer/blob/master/images/output/Bamboo-Fores.jpg?raw=true" height=450 width=49% alt="sagano bamboo forest style transfer color preservation"> <img src="https://github.com/titu1994/Neural-Style-Transfer/blob/master/images/output/Bamboo-Forest-No-Color-Preservation.jpg?raw=true" height=450 width=49% alt="sagano bamboo forest style transfer"> <br><br>

+Color preservation can also be done using a mask.
+Using the `color_transfer.py` script and supplying a mask image, in which white regions will allow the content's colors to be transfered and black regions will keep the style-generated colors.

 ## Style Interpolation
 Style weight and Content weight can be manipulated to get drastically different results.